Employment: Temporary Employment

 Click here for guidelines and pay methods for hiring temporary employees for summer camps, programs or workshops.

-Human Resources has implemented an online process, HR-Online, for departments to key in assignments for temporary SPA and EPA employees.
+Human Resources has implemented an online process, HR-Online, for departments to key in assignments for temporary SHRA and EHRA employees.
 Departments can enter information on their temporary employee into the system, select the appropriate work title and pay rate from the list and input the expected duration of employment.
 Once the assignment has been entered, a form will be electronically routed via e-mail for approval.
 The information will be transmitted into Banner for pay purposes.
-You can access the SPA application, I-9 form, and both federal and state withholding forms below.
+You can access the SHRA application, I-9 form, and both federal and state withholding forms below.
 Green timesheets will still need to be manually completed and sent to Payroll to generate a paycheck for actual hours worked.
 Individuals in your department responsible for coordinating temporary employees should attend HR-Online training to become familiar with the process.

 Please keep the following in mind when hiring temporary employees: